 prakṛtyaiva ca karmāṇi kriyamāṇāni sarvaśaḥ |

-…the self is only a witness, he is not the doer, or the self is the originator, but action is carried out by the Prakriti, all actions are carried out by nature.
+…the Self is only a witness, he is not the doer, or the Self is the originator, but action is carried out by the Prakriti, all actions are carried out by Nature.
 That nature can be lower nature, or it may be higher nature, it may be Apara Prakriti or it may be Para Prakriti, but all actions are carried out by Prakriti and the real self remains either a witness or remains an originator, or enjoyer, or the Lord, but he is akartā, he doesn’t do.
-In other words no effects of actions attached to him, when this perception comes then you can say: ‘he is seen’,
+In other words no effects of actions are attached to him, when this perception comes then you can say: ‘he is seen’,

 yaḥ paśyati tathāṭmānam akartāraṁ sa paśyati|| (13.29)